JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/props/index.md

 default, and an enforceable contract saying it must be a string.
 We did all of this with simple idioms from TypeScript and ES6.

 And guess what?
 We never looked at the browser.
-If you'd like, first up the `start` run configuration and take a look at the browser to confirm it's still working.
+If you'd like, fire up the `start` run configuration and take a look at the browser to confirm it's still working.
 Make sure to turn off `start` when done.

-*Note*

-*The use of SFCs is encouraged, especially for leaf nodes with no state.
-But beware: putting them in a listing with thousands of items can be a performance killer, as each function is recreated on every render, which might be 60 times per second.*

 ## See Also